Caregiving and Care Receiving Equal Resilience in Action

 As you know, fear and stress on the body can accumulate over time.
 It imprints in ways that you may not be prepared for, through the subtle and cumulative impressions of our experiences on our body and mind.
 It does not feel good at all.

-Recently, my husband Mark was hospitalized, not once but twice, and both times through the ER.
+A couple of years ago, my husband Mark was hospitalized, not once but twice, and both times through the ER.
 He looked ok the day before, a bit dizzy and tired.
 And then the next day he could not get out of bed!

-We waited over 8 hours in the ER before he was admitted.
+We waited over eight hours in the ER before he was admitted.
 I contacted a friend who works for the healthcare system to find out if there was a secret code or secret handshake that we could use to cut down the wait.
 Sadly, it doesn’t exist.

 Accepting My Role as a Caregiver